FortAwesome/wordpress-fontawesome/docs/files/includes/class-fontawesome-release-provider.php.txt

 	/**
 	 * Returns an associative array indicating the status of the status of the last network
-	 * request that attempted to retrieve releases metadata.
+	 * request that attempted to retrieve releases metadata, or null if no network request has
+	 * been issued during the life time of the current Singleton instance.
 	 *
-	 * The shape looks like this:
+	 * The shape of an array return looks like this:
 	 * ```php
 	 * array(
-	 *   'code' => 403, // 200 if successful, otherwise some HTTP error code as returned by {@see \Guzzle\Client}
+	 *   'code' => 403,
 	 *   'message' => 'some message',
 	 * )
 	 * ```
-	 * All previous releases metadata held in the previous instance will be abandoned.
+	 *
+	 * The value of the `code` key is one of:
+	 * - `200` if successful,
+	 * - `0` if there was some code error that prevented the network request from completing
+	 * - otherwise some HTTP error code as returned by {@see \Guzzle\Client}
 	 *
 	 * @return FontAwesome_Release_Provider
 	 */